MDP modeling for multi-stage stochastic programs: Policy graphs for MDPs

 \end{example}

 \begin{example}[Cyclic newsvendor] We can extend Example~\ref{example:two-stage} to an infinite-horizon by adding a cyclic second-stage subproblem, which includes both buying $u_b$ and selling $u_s$.
 The disposal cost of \$0.1 is now a holding cost.
-Figure~\ref{example-fig:three-stage} shows the graph structure and subproblems.
-We can form a finite-horizon approximation by ``un-rolling'' the loop to form the $T$-stage problem of Figure~\ref{example-fig:three-stage-unroll}.
+Figure~\ref{example-fig:two-stage-cyclic} shows the graph structure and subproblems.
+We can form a finite-horizon approximation by ``unrolling'' the loop to form {a $T$-stage problem as in Figure~\ref{example-fig:standard_T_stage_MSP}, except that $\phi_{2,3}=\cdots=\phi_{T-1,T}=\rho$}.

 \end{example}

 \begin{example}[Markovian newsvendor] Suppose that there are two market states, sunny and cloudy, and transitions between them over time can be modeled as a Markov chain.
 When the weather is sunny, demand is governed by a favorable random variable $\omega_s$, and when it's cloudy, the random demand is instead $\omega_c$.
 The subproblems are the same as in node 2 of Example~\ref{example:two-stage-cyclic}, and the root state is again $x_R = 0$.
 The graph structure is shown in Figure~\ref{example-fig:markovian}.